Avanade/CoreEx/src/CoreEx/Localization/README.md

 ﻿# CoreEx.Localization

-The `CoreEx.Localization` namespace provides additional globalization. capabilities.
+The `CoreEx.Localization` namespace provides additional localization capabilities.

 <br/>

 ## Motivation

-To enable extended additional localization capabilities.
+To enable extended (additional) localization capabilities.

 <br/>

 ## Text localization

-To simplify the localization of strings a localized text class, [`LText`](./LText.cs), has been introduced.
+To simplify the localization of strings a localized text struct, [`LText`](./LText.cs), has been introduced.

 The `LText` supports a constructor that takes a `keyAndOrText` being the key and/or text used to lookup the localized value, and an optional `fallbackText` to be used where the lookup fails.
 Where no text is found, then the originating `keyAndOrText` will be used.